Having the conversation

 b) Enjoying other activities together

 The person who has stopped or reduced their gambling may experience a gap in their life that gambling used to fill e.g. reduction in social activities.
 If this is the case, try to replace someone’s gambling with other activities they enjoy.
 Think about when they gamble and suggest other fun or social activities, like going to the movies or having a meal together.

 Reconnect with family and friends – this social support may also alleviate triggers that can worsen gambling addiction such as anxiety, depression, anger and boredom.

-Do not confront your partner or family member (that will probably get him or her defensive and achieve little).
-Focus on the issues at hand, and not on his or her past behaviour.
+Do not confront them (that will probably get them defensive and achieve little).
+Focus on the issues at hand, and not their past behaviour.

-If you feel you will struggle to be assertive with your partner/family member, then you may need the help of a counsellor who will act as a mediator.
-Don’t feel that you have to solve your problems on your own.
+If you feel you will struggle to be assertive, then you may need the help of a counsellor who will act as a mediator.
+Don’t feel that you have to solve the problems on your own.